the-doctor1994/team-heart-of-gold/docs/fspec/functional_specification.md

 <!--
 A list of things we know we want the database to be able to do -->
+Bolded bulleted lines indicate that the bullet's nested contents should be wrapped with an object.
 * Client side queries should be observable and should have events when the query changes on the server side
 * <b>Buddy object contains</b>:
 	* Display Name - uuid [could be real name (facebook integration -> anti-trolling)]